sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 _**NOTE**: Only cluster admins have PUT access to clusters._

+The `/clusters/:cluster` endpoint provides HTTP PUT access to create or update a specific `cluster`, by cluster `name`.

 #### EXAMPLE {#clusterscluster-put-example}

 The following example demonstrates a request to update the cluster `us-west-2a`.